Simplicity–the art of maximizing the amount

 - Innovation and Planning (IP) Iteration – Provides the teams with an opportunity for exploration and innovation, dedicated time for planning, and learning through informal and formal channels.

 - ScrumXP – Is a lightweight process for Agile Teams to deliver value continuously.
-ScrumXP uses the Scrum framework for project management and XP-derived quality practices.
+ScrumXP uses the Scrum framework for managing the team and their work as well as XP-derived quality practices.

 - Team Kanban – Is a Lean method that helps teams facilitate the flow of value by visualizing workflow, establishing Work in Process (WIP) limits, measuring throughput, and continuously improving their process.